dgaydukov/cert-aws/sa/files/sa.md

 * DH (dedicated host) - instance runs on a Dedicated Host, which is an isolated server with configurations that you can control
 DH is very similar to DI, yet there are few difference:
 * with DH you have more control over which physical host exactly you use (you have visibility to the number of sockets and physical cores)
-* you can allocate Dedicated Host Group and put all your ec2 into this host
+* you can allocate Dedicated Host and put all your ec2 into this host (when you allocate you select host family like C3/R5/M5 and you pay on-demand for such family, even if you don't run ec2 on it)
 * you can create host resource group (from licence manager console) and control you licences
 * except control over physical server - there is no performance/security/physical difference
 Conclusion: if you need dedicated ec2 only for compliance reason - use DI, if you need to put all ec2 on same physical host - use DH